 Hi.
-I’m Steve Robertsen, education specialist, with the National Forest Update - information on conditions affecting travel and recreation on the Tofte and Gunflint Districts of the Forest.
-For the second half of January, here’s what’s happening on the Forest.
+This is Chris Beal, wildlife biologist on the Gunflint District, with the National Forest Update - information on conditions affecting travel and recreation on the Tofte and Gunflint Districts of the Forest.
+For the beginning of March, here’s what’s happening on the Forest.

 The main story on the forest this week is the end of winter and the beginning of the mud season.
 Winter recreation is coming to an end as snow melts and ground is exposed, and yet it still isn’t warm enough for most of our summer fun to begin.
 It is a good time of year though to go on a wander through the woods looking for signs of spring.
 The chickadees are singing spring songs, there’s a smell of moist earth in the air, and on a sunny day, you can tell that summer is just around the corner.
 Beware though, winter is still here on this side of the corner.
 It is actually easy to become hypothermic this time of year.
 People dress optimistically for the warmth of the middle of the day, but the temperature can drop quickly.
 Damp air and rain can cool a person much faster than dry winter air and snow, so your body may actually lose heat faster than in midwinter.
 Be aware that it ain’t summer yet, and dress according to what the weather is, not what you are hoping it will be.

 Lakes are very slushy, and even if fish houses do not have to come off the lakes yet, it is a good idea to get them off early.
 The DNR has set a date of March 21st for most of the Forest, and March 31st for the Canadian border waters, but given the slushy conditions, it may be hard to haul houses off the lake by those dates.
 Be sure to check ice thickness before you venture onto the ice, particularly if you are using any equipment to move your fish house.